sairus2k/deepl-wrapper/README.md

 ## Features

 - 📄 **Formats DeepL web doesn't support**: TXT, HTML, XLSX, XLIFF, SRT
-- 🔑 **Use your own DeepL API key** — No middleman, direct API access
+- 🔑 **Bring Your Own Key (BYOK)** — Use your own DeepL API key, stored locally in your browser
 - 🔒 **Privacy-first** — Files are processed and immediately discarded
 - ⚡ **Fast & simple** — No registration, no database, no bloat
 - ☁️ **Serverless deployment** — Runs on Cloudflare Pages with edge functions
+- 💾 **Client-side API key storage** — Your API key never leaves your browser

 ## Tech Stack